kenextra/SVMAlgorithm/README.md

 # SVM ALGORITHM

-## preprocess.py:
-Input: raw data

-Output: document term matrix

-Overview: Contains functions that takes the raw data and produces document-term matrix

 ## SVM.py:
-Input: document-term matrix
+* Input: document-term matrix

-Output: trained model and predictions with model
+* Output: trained model and predictions with model

-Overview: Contains an svm class use to build, train and predict a given data set.
-It also has a function
-            for creating the confusion matrix
+* Overview: Contains an svm class use to build, train and predict a given data set.
+It also has a function for creating the confusion matrix

 ## Packages:
 The following packages are required:

-numpy for scientific computing
+* numpy for scientific computing

-pandas for loading files
+* pandas for loading files

-scipy for mathematics, science and engineering calculations
+* scipy for mathematics, science and engineering calculations

-nltk for natural language processing

-scikit-learn for machine learning algorithms

-# CITATIONS:
+## CITATIONS:
 I consulted a matlab code from Machine Learning course on coursera taught by Stanford University professor Andrew Ng.